EPCCed/intro_to_cp2k/day1/README.md

 module load cp2k/8.1
 ```

-Will make the CP2K exectuables for version 8.1 available.
+Will make the CP2K executables for version 8.1 available.

-CP2K has two executables for running in parallel. `cp2k.popt` is the parallelised exectuable for running MPI-only
+CP2K has two executables for running in parallel. `cp2k.popt` is the parallelised executable for running MPI-only
 (e.g. no OpenMP/threading). `cp2k.psmp` is the mixed mode parallelised MPI+OpenMP executable.
 Since version 7.1
 `cp2k.popt` is a symbolic link of `cp2k.psmp` with a single thread.
 In this tutorial we will be using `cp2k.psmp`
 for the practical exercises.